PowerGridModel/power-grid-model-io/docs/data_store.md

   - Json file store
   - Excel file store
     - Vision-excel file store
+    - Gaia-excel file store

-Of these, JSON file store, Vision-excel file stores are used in their respective converters.
+Of these, JSON file store, Vision-excel and Gaia-excel file stores are used in their respective converters.
 A custom data store can be based on any of these existing stores.
 It has to convert the data to the specific data type. eg. tabular data.

 ## JSON file store